CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Experiments

+\paragraph{Evaluation metrics.} Under the RR Wald protocol, we report $Q_4$/$Q_8$~\cite{q4_2004,q8_2009} as overall quality indicators, SAM and ERGAS (lower is better) for spectral fidelity~\cite{sam_1992,ergas_2000}, and SCC (higher is better) for spatial-detail preservation~\cite{scc_1998}.
+Under the FR setting, we follow the QNR protocol~\cite{D_s_2008,hqnr_2014,full_2022} and report $D_\lambda$ and $D_s$ (lower is better) for spectral and spatial distortion, and HQNR (higher is better) as a composite no-reference quality score.

-\paragraph{Implementation details.} We implement SALAD-Pan in PyTorch and train for 100k steps using AdamW~\cite{AdamW_2017} with learning rate $2\times10^{-4}$ and batch size $N{=}24$.
-To enable band-wise processing with a unified single-channel backbone, we reshape each input batch from $(N,B,H,W)$ to $(NB,1,H,W)$ by folding the spectral dimension into the batch dimension, yielding an effective single-channel batch size of $NB$.
-Since the number of bands $B$ varies across sensors (GF2/QB: $B{=}4$; WV2/WV3: $B{=}8$), each optimization step samples data from a single sensor so that $B$ is constant within the step.
-For joint training across sensors, we adopt a round-robin scheduler that cycles through sensor datasets while sharing all trainable parameters across sensors.
-All experiments are conducted on an RTX~4090 GPU.
-During inference, we use the UniPC sampler~\cite{unipc_2023} with $K{=}20$ sampling steps.
+\paragraph{Implementation details.} \textit{CC-Pan} is implemented in PyTorch and trained for 100k steps with AdamW~\cite{AdamW_2017} (learning rate $2\times10^{-4}$, batch size $N{=}24$).
+Each input batch is reshaped from $(N,B,H,W)$ to $(NB,1,H,W)$ by folding the spectral dimension into the batch dimension.
+Since $B$ differs across sensors (GF2/QB: $B{=}4$; WV2/WV3: $B{=}8$), each optimization step draws from a single sensor, and a round-robin scheduler cycles through all datasets while sharing a single set of model parameters.
+The Stage-I VAE is pretrained once on the three training sensors and achieves a reconstruction PSNR exceeding 60\,dB, confirming that latent compression introduces negligible information loss.
+All experiments are conducted on a single RTX~4090 GPU; inference uses the UniPC sampler~\cite{unipc_2023} with $K{=}20$ steps.
+All reported results use fixed test-time hyperparameters $(\lambda_\text{spe},\lambda_\text{spa}){=}(1,1)$ with no per-image or per-dataset tuning.